 Biking in Amsterdam

-Most visitors are still amazed, however, by the vast numbers of bicycles, and the wide variety of cyclists: from students to police officers and from bank staff to couriers, cycling is the most egalitarian mode of transport.
-The Mayor of Amsterdam and City alderpersons also cycle.
-Even King Willem-Alexander cycles regularly with his family.
+Despite this, most visitors are still amazed by the vast numbers of bicycles and the wide variety of cyclists.
+From students to police officers, bank staff and couriers, cycling is the most egalitarian mode of transport.
+The Mayor of Amsterdam and City alderpersons cycle to work and even King Willem-Alexander cycles regularly with his family.

-The popularity of cycling in Amsterdam is undoubtedly aided by the fact that Amsterdam is flat, compact and densely populated and the climate mostly moderate.
-But Gerrit Faber of the Fietsersbond, or Cyclists’ Union notes that “It’s not what we have because of our genes.
-We built it – and other cities can, too.”
+The popularity of cycling in Amsterdam is undoubtedly aided by the fact that Amsterdam is flat, compact and densely populated with a moderate climate.
+But, as Gerrit Faber of the Fietsersbond (Cyclists’ Union) notes, “It’s not what we have because of our genes.
+We built it – and other cities can too.”

-He is referring to the investment in cycling infrastructure that began in earnest in the 1970s, following a post-war boom in auto reliance that led to unacceptably high death rates for cyclists.
-“At that moment, people decided we don’t want it and we built what we have today,” says Faber.
+He’s referring to the investment in cycling infrastructure that began in earnest back in the 1970s, following a post-war boom in auto reliance that led to unacceptably high death rates of cyclists.
+“At that moment”, Faber says “…people decided we don’t want it and we built what we have today.”

 Rolling rebellion in wartime